ngocpham1994x/notion-cms-blog/readme.md

 My [portfolio site](https://ngocpham1994x.github.io) is developed through github.io.

 I have been using Notion for documenting my daily life, and I am amazed by how easy and flexible Notion is.
-I thought about using Notion API to build my personal blogs, but I came across [Travis's repo](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) and it's awesome.
+I thought about using Notion API to build my personal blogs, but I came across [Travis's repo](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) and it is awesome.

 ## Features